AmreetaSengupta/Embedded-Interface-Design/README.md

 - Clone the Repository to the Raspberry Pi (https://github.com/AmreetaSengupta/Embedded-Interface-Design.git)
 - Go to the folder Project 1 and run the script by typing the following:
   - python3 sensor_reading_gui.py
+- A GUI will open which will allow the user to view and control the Temperature and Humidity Settings

 ## PROJECT WORK
+- Amreeta Sengupta: Responsible for sensor interfacing and storing the values in the database.
+- Ridhi Shah: Responsible for design of GUI and linking it with the database.

 ## PROJECT ADDITIONS